 If you lack confidence in your knowledge or abilities, you might not be comfortable with making choices.
 Of course, we all want to have some knowledge so that we can make informed decisions.
 However, there comes the point where we do know enough to make a choice, but we still feel like we can’t.

 Have you ever felt like someone else should make the choice because you aren’t accomplished enough to?
-Or maybe that you can make the choice, but only after you learn more?
+Or maybe you can make the choice, but only after you learn more?
 That is a sure sign of imposter syndrome, and that often causes indecisiveness.

 Lastly, indecision is a major byproduct of procrastination.
 Procrastination does not mean that you are lazy like many people assume.
 So, if you are a procrastinator, don’t beat yourself up about it!
 Procrastination is actually caused mostly by anxiety.
 Specifically, about anxiety over the unknown.